MICHAEL OLIVA joined Sykes Global Communications as President in 2017.

 Michael is a recurring political analyst for Spectrum Cable’s New York One News, and a frequent guest on its signature political show, “Inside City Hall.”
 He has also appeared as a featured guest analyst on City & State Magazine’s City & State TV.
 For two years, Michael participated as an expert panelist at the Museum of the City of New York for discussions on topics ranging from judicial selection and ethics to presidential elections.

 Michael serves as Lead Adjunct Professor at the Professional Development Program at CREW (Civically Re-Engaged Women).
-He has guest lectured on politics, government and U.S. History at Columbia Law School and Baruch College.
+He has guest lectured on politics, government, journalism and United States History at Columbia Law School, Baruch College, and the City University of New York’s Craig Newmark Graduate School of Journalism.
 In 2011, Michael founded the Metro Theater Project, a community driven effort to restore the historic theater on Manhattan's Upper West Side, and actively and proudly served as an Executive Committee Member of the Mid-Manhattan NAACP, where he chaired the Civic Engagement Committee though 2013.

 Michael has won 7 countywide races.
 In 2013, he served as strategic consultant to Gale Brewer’s resoundingly successful run for Manhattan Borough President, and in 2015 was a consultant to Weschester County Surrogate Judge Brandon Sall's first election victory.
 Michael has also managed the successful campaigns of New York County Surrogate Judge Nora Anderson and New York County Civil Court Judge Nancy Bannon, both elected in 2008.
 In 2017, he served as a consultant to Ellen Edwards, who won a borough-wide civil court campaign in Brooklyn.
 In 2018, he maintained his 3-0 undefeated record in surrogate court races as a Lead Advisor to the campaign of Kings County Surrogate Judge Elect Harriet Thompson, and was an advisor in the civil court re-election campaign of Kings County Supreme Court Justice Ingrid Joseph.